Darkwatch: Reception

 Upon its release, Darkwatch received generally favorable reviews from most gaming media.
 According to review aggregation site GameTab, the PlayStation 2 version scored an averaged rating of 82% from the gaming press with the Xbox version scoring 85%.
 It also won several art direction and visual design awards, including five Davey Awards and a Telly Award.

 The game received the score of 7.9 ("Good") from both Bob Colayco of GameSpot ("If you're looking for an intense shooter experience, Darkwatch will not disappoint") and Jeremy Dunham of IGN ("Cowboys, vampires, and sexy dead girls are fun in parties, but not so much alone").
 John Scalzo of Gaming Target wrote that "for anyone looking for something a little different out of their FPS experience, Darkwatch is that game".
 The reviewer in GamePro wrote that Darkwatch "mixes its western roots with gothic horror and steampunk aesthetics, and the results are uniquely engaging", adding that if some the game's "cooler" concepts "had been explored further, lengthening the game in the process, Darkwatch could've rivaled the best of the genre".
 Official Xbox Magazine called it "a solid and robust blaster that's tons of fun.
 Helped no end by the excellent Blood Powers and top multiplayer".

 Several reviews praised the game's setting.
-GameSpy's David Chapman called it "a truly remarkable experience.
+GameSpys David Chapman called it "a truly remarkable experience.
 And, while the game itself may not have broken any new ground, the world it introduces more than makes up for that.
 It will leave gamers hungry for more".
 According to Game Informer, "in terms of gameplay quality, this may be another middle-of-the-road shooter, but the unique premise sets it aside from everything else out there".
-Greg Bemis of G4TV wrote that the biggest draw in Darkwatch is the "different enough" setting that "does fall back on tired video game clichés from time to time like big-breasted, leather-clad babes who speak in aggressive sexually suggestive double entendres, but it's nice to see something—anything—that’s a little off the beaten path".
-GameShark's Will Jayson Hill wrote that "about the sharpest criticism that can be leveled at Darkwatch is that it really adds nothing original in the gameplay department.
+Greg Bemis of G4TV wrote that the biggest draw in Darkwatch is the "different enough" setting that "does fall back on tired video game clichés from time to time like big-breasted, leather-clad babes who speak in aggressive sexually suggestive double entendres, but it's nice to see something—anything—that's a little off the beaten path".
+GameSharks Will Jayson Hill wrote that "about the sharpest criticism that can be leveled at Darkwatch is that it really adds nothing original in the gameplay department.
 Aside from its extremely well executed western/horror environment, Darkwatch is a pretty generic FPS game with a weaker multiplayer mode".
 On the other hand, some reviews thought that the gameplay was actually the strongest part of the game.
 Official UK PlayStation 2 Magazine stated that Darkwatch "has a few neat ideas but wins us over by doing solid shooting well.
 Fast-paced with cool guns, what's not to like?"
-GameZone's Mike David wrote that only a "weak plot pacing and that feeling that something is missing" kept it from being given a score of 9/10.
+GameZones Mike David wrote that only a "weak plot pacing and that feeling that something is missing" kept it from being given a score of 9/10.